 Many celebrities have agents.
 Call the agent and ask for the number of the publicist.
 The agent wants money, the publicist wants exposure.
 Speak to someone who can help you.

 ‘The Celebrity Black Book‘ by Jordan McAuley.
 More than 60,000 celebrity contacts.
 Mega Niche Media.

 ‘VIP Address Book’ by James Wiggins.
 More than 30,000 names and addresses.
 Associated Media Companies.

 ‘The Investigator’s Little Black Book’ by Robert Scott contains more than 2,500 sources for information.
 Full of fascinating facts.

 Contact Any Celebrity.
 More than 60,000 celebrity addresses.

 Star Archive.
 People actually test celebrity addresses on this site to determine if they are valid.

 ‘Encyclopedia of Associations’, ‘Who’s Who’, etc. See the Reference Desk at your public library.

-The Celebrity Bulletin is a daily guide distributed to our clients informing them on the whereabouts and vital information of the famous.
-The Bulletin includes celebrity contacts including agents, business managers, publicists, record companies, etc. The Bulletin will give you advanced notice of who’s coming to town, what projects they’re working on, when they’re coming in, where they’ll be, why they’re here and how to get in touch with them.
-Celebrity Service Int’l.
+The Celebrity Bulletin is a daily guide distributed to our clients informing them of the whereabouts and vital information of the famous.
+The Bulletin includes celebrity contacts including agents, business managers, publicists, record companies, etc. The Bulletin will give you advanced notice of who’s coming to town, what projects they’re working on when they’re coming in, where they’ll be, why they’re here, and how to get in touch with them.

 To get an address for any film or TV actor, contact the Screen Actors Guild (SAG) in Hollywood and ask for contact information.
 SAG will tell you the name of the person’s manager and agent.
 Call (213) 954-1600.
 (323) 549-6737.